 Olive oil is known as one of the best sources of monounsaturated fatty acids, a type of fat that has been shown to improve blood cholesterol levels.
-It was thought that the protective qualities of olive oil were due mainly to the presence of this type of fat, however new research shows that its antioxidant content is equally important.
+It was thought that olive oil’s protective qualities were due mainly to the presence of this type of fat.
+However, new research shows that its antioxidant content is equally important.

 The results came from the EurOlive Study, which involved researchers from universities in five European countries, and was aimed at assessing the beneficial effects of olive oil on human health.See Also:Health News

-The results showed that the consumption of polyphenol-rich olive oil increased the levels of an antibody that reduces levels of oxidized LDL cholesterol (bad cholesterol), and is considered a risk factor of artery hardening and heart disease.
+The results showed that the consumption of extra virgin olive oil increased the antibody levels that reduce oxidized LDL cholesterol (bad cholesterol considered a risk factor of artery hardening and heart disease).